 Thank you, Governor Beshear.
 It’s great to be back at the NGA.
 And I welcome this opportunity to talk about the role of early learning with our governors.
 On both sides of the political aisle, it’s the governors who are really leading the nation in expanding high-quality early learning, from birth to age five.

 This year’s State of the Union Address was unlike any I had ever experienced before.
 I had just sat down in a room full of educators when I heard the word “teacher” come out of the President’s mouth, and to be precise, it was the fifth word.
 We were astounded.

 This op-ed originally appeared in the Los Angeles Daily News.
 Over the last several days, 230 American men and women competed against and socialized with athletes from 87 other nations at the 2014 Winter Olympics in Sochi, Russia.

 Congratulations!
 You finished filling out the 2014-2015 Free Application for Federal Student Aid (FAFSA)!
 Now what?
 1. Look Out For Your Student Aid Report

-U.S. Secretary of Education Arne Duncan today announced that seven states will receive over $43.4 million to continue efforts to turn around their persistently lowest-achieving schools through the Department's School Improvement Grants (SIG) program.
+U.S. Secretary of Education Arne Duncan today announced that nine states will receive more than $71 million to continue efforts to turn around their persistently lowest-achieving schools through awards from the Department's